HDBW/APOLLO/docs/ESCO/README.md

 - Transversal skills.

-> Note: Make sure you understand the following concepts from this section Knowledge, skill, competence, the skills pillar, transversal, cross-sector, sectorspecific, skills pillar structure.
+> Note: Make sure you understand the following concepts from this section Knowledge, skill, competence, the skills pillar, transversal, cross-sector, sector-specific, skills pillar structure.

+The qualifications structure
+---

 ESCO is using [TURTLE](https://www.w3.org/TR/turtle/#bib-N-TRIPLES) to store its data.